-What constitutes misconduct during examinations?
+➤ What constitutes misconduct during assessments?

-- When a student is found to be in possession of unauthorized material during a written or oral exam (for example notebook, textbook, mobile phones).
-This offence also includes instances where such unauthorized materials have been left in the bathroom or any other vantage point where student may access or may attempt to access to gain undue advantage in an examination.
-Consideration will be given to whether the student gained an advantage, could have gained advantage or intended to gain advantage with the use of the unauthorized material. - When a student disobeys the instruction of an invigilator and where such instructions are in compliance with the school's or IB regulations for the conduct of examinations.
-For example, where a student continues to write answers to questions where he/she has been told to stop. - When a student's behaviour is distracting to the smooth conduct of the examination. - When a student communicates or attempts to communicate with another student during an examination session. - When a student has copied the work of another student during examination.
+- When a student is found to have unauthorised material during a written or oral exam (for example, notebook, textbook, mobile phones).
+This offence also includes instances where such unauthorised materials have been left in the bathroom or any other vantage point where students may access or may attempt to access to gain undue advantage in an examination.
+Consideration will be given to whether the student gained an advantage, could have gained an advantage or intended to gain an advantage with the use of the unauthorised material. - When a student disobeys the instruction of an invigilator and where such instructions comply with the school or IB regulations for the conduct of examinations.
+For example, when a student continues to write answers to questions where he/she has been told to stop. - When a student's behaviour distracts the examination's smooth conduct. - When a student communicates or attempts to communicate with another student during an examination session. - When a student has copied the work of another student during an examination.